learn-co-curriculum/ruby-project-guidelines/README.md

 # Venue and Date Tracker for Artists

 # Goal:
-    The goal of our CLI application is to be a simple tool for Artists and allows venue and concert date tracking.
+    The goal of our CLI application is to be a simple tool for Artists that allows venue and concert date tracking.
 This is implementing a user built database with venue locations already pre-seeded.

 # Symbols throughout the README:
     1. "" ==> What is displayed in the application terminal
     2. '' ==> What to type into the terminal (excluding the '')

-# Prerequisites and installation to get started:
+# Prerequisites and installation guide to get started:
     1. Please have the latest version of Ruby and an environment such Visual Studio.
     2. Fork and clone a copy of this repository into your local machine.
     3. Ensure that all gems have been installed and updated correctly.
 This will be done for you by running 'bundle install' and 'bundle update' in the terminal.